Art-Sells/Arells/Build-Notes.md

 - Public Key = Address,
 - Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
 - Make API Key Private

+### Bug-fixes
+- Test to see if page-restart (after system restart) shows blank code page.

 ### Sign-up
 - Proof-of-Creation (Website/Social-Media-Links) to prevent plagarism for artwork creating.
 (Verified Check...
 No Verified check for buyer)